nekevss/Dummy-release-test/README.md

 Not currently convinced that the previous methods have been the best idea.
 Even if they were to work.
 Currently the files are not a tarball.
 Found some actions from `taiki-e` and thought that they may be worth the try.

+## v0.0.10

+HOLY HELL, taiki-e is a genius.
+Not entirely sure what black magic is there.
+I'll have to take a look at the scripts, but we are published with compression.

+Now it's just time to get the changelog working.

+I realized that I wasn't sending my local commits up to remote, so let's first test that.